vcampmany/mcv-m5/summaries/resnet.md

 The rest of the work tests the performance of the network.
 And they demonstrate that they can train deeper nets by improving performance.
 Finally, created a ResNet of 152 layers.

 ### References
 [1] Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun (2015).
 Deep Residual Learning for Image Recognition.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 770-778)